-That means if your shoulder bothers you, just see if you can extend your arms all the way above your head without holding a barbell before you even consider doing a push press or shoulder press.
+That means if your shoulder bothers you, just see if you can extend your arms all the way above your head.
+Do this before you even consider doing a push press or shoulder press.

-Something to keep in mind: just because you have pain with a push movement, does not necessarily mean you will have pain with a pull.
+Something to keep in mind: just because you have pain with a push movement, does not necessarily mean you will have pain with a pull movement.

 Last time I’m going to say it – test.

-If you feel any pain during your test mentioned above (especially joint pain) then you should abandon that movement until the injury heals.
+If you feel any pain during your test (especially joint pain), then you should abandon that movement until the injury heals.

 Along with rest, a recovery regimen to accelerate healing should be considered.
 Ideally, this would be done under the care of a physician.
 I have been to the doc for injuries in the past and have found that those that use “Sports” in the title of their practice (Sports Medicine, Sports Therapy) do their damnedest to keep you active.

 Here are two often overlooked components of recovery:

 Sleep and nutrition are always important when it comes to fitness.
 But for the swiftest recovery from an injury, you need to get your food intake and sleep schedule dialed in extra tight.